Accused of Domestic Violence in Dallas? Call Mike Howard

 It’s a sad reality, but police are trained to almost always arrest someone when they respond to a domestic disturbance.
 This happens even when the “victim” does not want to prosecute.
 People think the “victim” can just drop the charges, but it’s not that simple.
 The whole situation can feel unfair and frightening, especially without legal help.

 Whether you’re charged with assaulting your spouse, a partner, or domestic violence against children, you need an attorney who knows how to protect your interests.
 Remember, talking to the police on your own can make things worse.
-A domestic violence lawyer can better navigate the process, highlight problems, and ultimately advocate for the best possible outcome.
+A Dallas criminal defense lawyer can better navigate the process, highlight problems, and ultimately advocate for the best possible outcome.
 This could spare you time behind bars, fines, and the life-altering effects of a domestic violence case.

 At the Law Office of Mike Howard, we see the person – not just the charges.
 With Dallas domestic violence attorney Mike Howard, you’ll be given explanations in plain language so you can always know what to expect.